alabou/NMOS-MatroxOnly/README.md

 ## Setting Expectations

-These specifications represent a significant evolution in NMOS technology, offering unmatched configurability, interoperability, security, and resource management for proAV workflows.
+These specifications represent a significant evolution in NMOS technology, offering unmatched configurability, interoperability, security, and resource management for ProAV workflows.
 By enabling configuration of independent streams and per-sub-stream configuration within multiplexed flows, leveraging sender and receiver capabilities, and integrating advanced security protocols, they provide a state-of-the-art framework for the professional AV market.
 Whether managing small-scale systems or large distributed networks, these specifications ensure efficiency, reliability, and future-proof operation.

 ---